 French president Nicolas Sarkozy and Brazilian president Luis da Silva vowed to work together to counter the effects of the world crisis by promoting trade.
-The European Union and Brazil said the two sides "will work all out" to prepare their positions for an April 2 summit by the G20, "Europe and Brazil must speak with the same voice to obtain fundamental changes in the global financial system and in world governance," Sarkozy said.
+The European Union and Brazil said the two sides "will work all out" to prepare their positions for an April 2 summit by the G20.
+"Europe and Brazil must speak with the same voice to obtain fundamental changes in the global financial system and in world governance," Sarkozy said.
 "We have decided, with President Lula, to push for things to change, for them to change profoundly.
-We have decided to align our positions and to arrive in London with a joint vision on the future role of he IMF, the system of financial institution oversight," he said.26 (December 22, 2008, Agence France Presse)
+We have decided to align our positions and to arrive in London with a joint vision on the future role of he IMF, the system of financial institution oversight," he said.35 (December 22, 2008, Agence France Presse)

 At an informal meeting of European Union economic and finance ministers in Paris on 19 December, French finance minister Christine Lagarde and her counterparts assessed the situation mid-way between the Washington G20 summit of 15 November and the G20 summit in London on 2 April 2009.
 Lagarde explained that the finance ministers of Germany, the United Kingdom, Luxembourg and the Czech Republic [which holds the EU presidency as of 1 January 2009) did not attend the meeting because they were otherwise engaged.
 The participants examined three specific issues, focusing on the fight against non-cooperative centres (tax havens).
 They also examined various ways of increasing the coffers of the International Monetary Fund.
 They had explored all options and mentioned the issuing of bonds.
-The ministers also worked on the setting up of an early warning system.27 (December 20, 2008, Agence Europe)
+The ministers also worked on the setting up of an early warning system.36 (December 20, 2008, Agence Europe)

 Among the issues on the agenda of the European Union-Brazil summit on December 22 are discussions on the reform of international financial architecture ahead of the G20 summit in London.
 Both the Brazilians and Europeans will repeat the need for a global, coordinated approach.
 They will stress the need to reject protectionism and increased customs tariffs in this time of great economic uncertainty.
-They will also take stock of the World Trade Organization multilateral trade talks, after the recent failure to convene a ministerial meeting in Geneva before the end of the year.
-28 (December 20, 2008, Agence Europe)
+They will also take stock of the World Trade Organization multilateral trade talks, after the recent failure to convene a ministerial meeting in Geneva before the end of the year.37 (December 20, 2008, Agence Europe)

 Ahead of the next G20 summit, French president Nicolas Sarkozy and European Union president José Manuel Barroso are trying to rally as much political support as possible in favour of an ambitious reform agenda.
 The engagement of emerging countries, such as Brazil, is seen as critical by the EU in order to achieve meaningful results.
-In order to convince Brazil to join in their efforts, Europe will support its demands for a radical shakeup of the global architecture that would lead to a greater say for emerging powers in partners at G20 summit in London - Medvedev."
+In order to convince Brazil to join in their efforts, Europe will support its demands for a radical shakeup of the global architecture that would lead to a greater say for emerging powers in international affairs.
+Brazil, like China, India and other large developing countries, wants more posts and influence within international organizations, such as the IMF.
+In return, Europe also hopes to see some positive Brazilian steps on climate change that could help